 With an app you could even offer incentives, such asloyalty programs or mobile coupons, to increase sales and repeat customer visits, giving you thecompetitive edge.
-For example, Starbucks has a rewards program on its app, allow customers to redeem free music, drinks and apps.
+For example, Starbucks has a rewards program on its app, allow customers to redeem free music, drinks, and apps.

-Domino’s Pizza is an example of a restaurant that gained success through creating an app.
+Domino’s Pizza is an example of a restaurant that gained success by creating an app.
 The app allows customers to view menus, order and customise pizzas with ease, while also tracking their order in real time.
 Released in 2009, starting with the iPhone, the app helped increase$2 million in sales within weeks upon release.
-Combined with its Android and Smartwatch platforms, the app continues to contribute in the pizza chain’s profit increases.
+Combined with its Android and Smartwatch platforms, the app continues to contribute to the pizza chain’s profit increases.